adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

 df.to_parquet('jets90000.parquet.gzip', compression = 'gzip')

 ```
-Use the generated file in `gen_dataset.m` and the images will be generated and saved for training, testing and validation.
+Use the generated file in `gen_dataset.m` and the images will be generated and saved for training, testing, and validation.

 ## Network Architecture
 The network utilizes **aggregated residual transformations** coupled with **Squeeze and Excite (SE)** Blocks.
-Using Aggregated Residual transformations over the standard residual additions has been proven much effective due to the use of **grouped convolution** layers, where channels are divided into different convolution blocks and each block extracts featues better than one block extracting over all the channels.
+Using Aggregated Residual transformations over the standard residual additions has been proven to be more effective due to the use of **grouped convolution** layers, where channels are divided into different convolution blocks and each block extracts features better than one block extracting over all the channels.
-Another issue observed in almost all Convolutional Networks is as the depth increases, usually the spatial dimensions of the image decreases and the number of channels increases.
-This calls the need for channel-level attention blocks, which calculate the "importance" of each channel in deciding the final output and assign weights to each channel.
+Another issue observed in almost all Convolutional Networks is that as the depth increases, usually the spatial dimensions of the image decrease and the number of channels increase.
+This calls the need for channel-level attention blocks, which calculate the "importance" of each channel in deciding the final output and assign weights to each channel; hence, I used Squeeze-and-Excite blocks after major grouped convolution blocks to amplify important channels and reduce the impact of insignificant channels on the output.

+Link to the **complete** architecture of the network: [Architecture Flowchart on Miro](https://miro.com/app/board/uXjVJckxRRw=/?share_link_id=381620801824).

 The main block of the architecture is the
 ![MATLAB AI - Frame 1](https://github.com/user-attachments/assets/a1c00e79-5b14-4fb9-9662-a46f8dd4989e)